So you want to know how I will work at your wedding?

 Get in touch

 Like the look of my work and think we will get on?
 Great, GET IN TOUCH here.
-I just need a few details on the form and I can check the date and send a lovely shiny brochure across.
+I just need a few details on a form and I will check my availability and send a lovely reply with pricing, next steps etc.

 Relaxed chit chat

 We will arrange a relaxed chat over a tea (gin) either in person or virtually.
 This helps you to get to know me and my style.
 It also gives you a chance to ask any questions you have.

 Pay a deposit of £300, sign a contract and the day is yours!
 Key dates book up quickly so get your skates on.